Academic & Student Affairs Handbook

 BoR POLICY 4.2.1.6, INTERNATIONAL TRANSFER REQUIREMENTS

-Students who are non-native speakers of English, who transfer from an institution of higher education outside the U.S. where English was not the language of instruction, are required to submit an English language proficiency exam score from one of the approved providers below along with their foreign credentials.
+Students who are non-native speakers of English, who transfer from an institution of higher education outside the U.S. where English was not the language of instruction, are required to submit academic English language proficiency proof from one of the approved methods listed in Section 3.1.1.2, along with their foreign credentials.

 3.1.1.7 Exceptions to Transfer Requirements